Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Baseline correction is a standard processing step in EEG analysis that adjusts the data based on the average signal value during a baseline period.
 Here, we use the period from -600 ms to -1 ms as the baseline.

-<span style="color:#1496BB">Question: What is the purpose of applying a baseline correction in EEG analysis?
-What factors would you consider when selecting the baseline period?</span>
+>Question: What is the purpose of applying a baseline correction in EEG analysis?
+What factors would you consider when selecting the baseline period?

 ```python